- Age and life expectancy

 - Personal preferences

 The term “advanced prostate cancer” describes not just one type of condition, but many.
-This may include of one of the following prostate cancers:
+This may include one of the following prostate cancer:

 Recurrent cancer – When it reappears after initial treatment (surgery, radiotherapy/brachytherapy) with or without metastasis.

 Metastatic cancer – When it has spread to other parts of the body away from the prostate.
 The more often, metastases of prostate origin are established in the pelvic lymph nodes and bone.

 Castrate-resistant cancer or CRPC – When it continues to progress despite hormone therapy.

 Some of these cancers can be cured.
 Others will be controlled; the various treatments can successfully control the progression of your cancer for several years.
 In the presence of metastases, they can reduce your symptoms and pain.
 For cancers that cannot be cured, specialists increasingly agree on the chronic nature of this disease thanks to advances in research and the emergence of new molecules.

 The treatment chosen will depend on the type of advanced cancer and will aim to either cure it or slow its long-term progression.
 The choice of treatment will depend on various factors:

 Locally advanced prostate cancer is not synonymous with metastasis.
 It is defined as a cancer that has begun to spread beyond the prostate without going too far.
 It may have just passed the boundaries of the prostate (the capsule), but it can also affect neighbouring regions of the prostate (vesicles seminal, bladder, rectum, pelvic wall).
 The best treatment will depend on the extent of your cancer, its risk of progression, your PSA level, your age and general health.
 It may include: